Arlington Transit: Transfers and passes

 As of 4 January 2009, ART no longer issues or accepts paper transfers.
 Riders must use a SmarTrip card to get the rail-to-bus discount or to transfer free from bus to bus.
 Bus-to-bus free transfer time from ART to ART is within a two hours period.
 Bus-to-bus transfer between ART to/from Metrobus is also free.
 Transfers from ART to/from Metrorail receives a $0.50 discount.
-Starting September 3, 2013, students of Arlington Public Schools that attends middle, or high school may obtain an iRide SmarTrip Card that allows students of Arlington County to ride ART Buses for the discounted student rate of $1.00.
+From September 3, 2013 to April 30, 2023, students of Arlington Public Schools that attends middle, or high school may obtain an iRide SmarTrip Card that allows students of Arlington County to ride ART Buses for the discounted student rate of $1.00.
 On June 25, 2017, the iRide SmarTrip Card half-fare program extended to elementary school students, instead of having them paying a full fare.
+On May 1, 2023, the iRide SmarTrip Card reduced fare was eliminated, allowing students in Arlington to ride the bus for free.

-SmarTrip Cards and iRide SmarTrip Cards can be purchased at the Arlington Commuter Stores, located at Shirlington Transit Center, Ballston-MU Station, Rosslyn Station, Crystal City Station, and Pentagon Station.
-Arlington Mobile Commuter Stores also sells SmarTrip and iRide SmarTrip cards within Arlington County, as well as Washington, D.C. and Alexandria Union Station. iRide SmarTrips are sold exclusively in Arlington Commuter Stores, while regular SmarTrips are also available in WMATA Metrorail stations.
+SmarTrip Cards and iRide SmarTrip Cards can be purchased at the Arlington Commuter Stores, located at Shirlington Transit Center, Ballston-MU station, Rosslyn station, Crystal City station, and Pentagon station.
+Arlington Mobile Commuter Stores also sells SmarTrip and iRide SmarTrip cards within Arlington County, as well as Washington, D.C., and Alexandria Union Station. iRide SmarTrips are sold exclusively in Arlington Commuter Stores, while regular SmarTrips are also available in WMATA Metrorail stations.

 Fleet

-ART's fleet is entirely compressed natural gas-fueled.
+Arlington Transit's fleet of buses comprises 82 clean-burning compressed natural gas and battery electric buses as a part of the Arlington Initiative to Reduce Emission project (AIRE) in order to be environmentally friendly in Arlington County and to achieve carbon neutral emissions in the county by 2050.

+Arlington Transit opened a new light maintenance facility on September 26th, 2017 which included a bus wash, compressed natural gas refueling, and 25 spaces for buses.
+Previously, ART had contracted many of these services out to WMATA and faced higher costs and restricted time.
+On December 10th, 2024, ART opened a second larger Operations and Maintenance Facility (AOMF) which has spaces for up to 61 buses, 47 of which can be used for charging battery electric buses.
+The facility was build with many sustainable features such as a large solar panel array and a storm water vault.